 You may write to us concerning accessibility requirements (Article 10.2.a of Royal Decree 1112/2018, of 7 September) via the following contact email - [email protected].

 - To report any possible noncompliance by this website.

 - To make a complaint concerning difficulties in accessing the content of this website.

 - To pose any questions or make suggestions for improvement concerning the accessibility of the website.

 Communications will be received and processed by the Institutional Communication and Promotion Unit, which is responsible for accessibility at Pompeu Fabra University, which will be forwarded to the relevant officer.

-You may file complaints and claims (Articles 12 and 13 of Royal Decree 1112/2018, of 7 September) with the UPF General Registry, either in person or by means of the Suggestions and Complaints form in Procedures of the UPF Online Office.
+You may file complaints and claims (Articles 12 and 13 of Royal Decree 1112/2018, of 7 September) with the UPF General Registry, either in person or by means of the Suggestions, complaints and compliments form available at the UPF Electronic Office.

 How to request content in an accessible format

 If you require information in a different format, please contact us via [[email protected]] stating: